writethedocs/www/docs/conf/na/2016/cfp.rst

 If you are selected to speak at Write the Docs, we will waive your attendance fee.
-We regret that we are not able to cover the cost of travel or lodging for speakers at this time.
+We regret that we are not able to cover the cost of travel or lodging for all speakers at this time.
 By not covering travel costs for our speakers, we are able to keep ticket prices low and to make the conference accessible to the largest number of participants possible.
-If your proposal is accepted but you are unable to attend due to travel costs, however, please let us know and we will make sure you can make it.
+If your proposal is accepted but you are unable to attend due to travel costs, please let us know and we will make sure you can make it.

 Speaking at Write the Docs is a fantastic way to participate in the